2026: 27 June - 12 July

 We’re committed to accessibility at the festival, each year we work to improve provisions to make Pride Day accessible for all.

 Pride Day is held on Durdham Downs which is a grassed area of parkland in Clifton.
-This year we’ve increased the size our the viewing platforms plus moved the trackway matting and the access gate further away from the main stage to try to alleviate some of the crowd density issues.
+This year we have changed the application process for free PA tickets – you can now add these directly to your basket when purchasing your pride Wristband and once your purchase is complete you will be asked some questions about your access needs and if you need blue badge parking or access to the viewing platforms.
 You can find more information about the measures we have put in place to make the event as accessible as possible below.

-Any questions, specific access requirements, concerns or general feedback email us on access@bristolpride.co.uk we aim to get back to you within 5 working days.
+Any questions, specific access requirements, concerns or general feedback email us on access@bristolpride.co.uk we aim to get back to you as soon as possible but this inbox is not monitored full time.

-The Parade will gather in Castle Park, towards the end near the bandstand, before heading off to Lloyds Amphitheatre and the ‘We the Curious’ Millennium Square.
+The Parade March will gather in Castle Park by St Peters Church, before heading off to Lloyds Amphitheatre and the ‘We the Curious’ Millennium Square.

 Water is not provided on the route however there is a refill fountain on Millennium Square at the end of the parade and many outlets in Bristol participate in the Refill scheme if you have an empty bottle you can fill up with.